 Marketing Dive is a comprehensive daily newsletter that covers everything from social media strategy to content marketing to advertising.
 With a specialization in marketing technology, this newsletter is a great way for local marketers to stay up to date on current trends and learn how to better employ digital marketing techniques.

 *If you are looking to expand your expertise, Marketing Dive also offers more technical and industry-specific email newsletters.
 You have the option to subscribe to these when completing your profile.

-Any combination of these newsletters will give you the information you need to run a successful marketing campaign.
+Any combination of this collection of the best free marketing newsletters will give you the information you need to run a successful campaign.
 In the end, all that matters is what works best for you and your local business.

 Widewail is a reputation management software and services company based in Burlington, VT.
 We help hundreds of small local businesses and national brands like Lexus and BH Property Management generate and respond to reviews.

 Invite: Send automated SMS review requests to all your customers